ercan5535/Stock-Coin-Market-Recorder-Airflow-Lambda-Kafka-PySpark-Rds/README.md

 # Description

 In this project I created a data pipeline usign AWS technologies Lambda, EC2, RDS with Kafka, Spark and Airflow. <br>
-It was a good practice for working with cloud technologies. <br>
+It was a good practice for working with cloud technologies.
+Spark, Lambda and Kafka folders are just for representation for cloud parts.
+All necessary files are defined under Airflow folder. <br>

 Pipeline:
 - Web scraping with Lambda functions is data source for pipeline.
 2 Lambda functions are invoked by Airflow every 5 minutes.
 Lambda functions get data from websites(coinmarketcap, yahoofinance) and send it to Kafka topics